 Kayak on the Tualatin River

-Spend a day on the water together, kayaking the Tualatin River.
-If you don’t have your own kayak, a number of rental outfitters are open during the pandemic with measures in place to allow for social distancing.
+Fall is the perfect time to spend a day on the water together, kayaking the Tualatin River.
+Surrounded by the changing colors of the season, romance abounds.
+If you don't have your own kayak, a number of rental outfitters are open and offer rentals for you to choose from.
+Tualatin Riverkeepers even offers guided tours to check out their calendar in adance

 Tualatin Riverkeepers Cook Park Rentals